ABOUT THE DNP What does this degree qualify me to do?

 What is the difference between a BS-DNP and MS-DNP?

-Students with a BSN complete the Graduate Nursing Core and DNP Core, along with credits in one of 5 concentrations:
+Students with a BSN complete the Graduate Nursing Core and DNP Core, along with credits in one of these concentrations:

 • Adult-Gerontology Primary Care Nurse Practitioner